Classifying fusion categories $\otimes$-generated by an object of small Frobenius-Perron dimension: Preliminaries

 Thus categories of adjoint $A_N$ type are classified by $n\in \Z{N+1}^\times / \{\pm\}$, categories of adjoint $D_{2N}$ type are classified by $n\in \Z{4N-3}^\times / \{\pm\}$, categories of adjoint $E_6$ type are classified by $n\in \Z{12}^\times / \{\pm\}$ along with a choice of sign, and categories of adjoint $E_8$ type are classified by $n\in \Z{30}^\times / \{\pm\}$ along with a choice of sign.
 As $\ad(D_{2N}^{(n,+)}) \simeq \ad(D_{2N}^{(n,-)})$ we simply write (in a slight abuse of notation) $\ad(D_{2N}^{(n)})$ for the categories of adjoint $D_{2N}$ type.

-The following Proposition shows that aside from the $E_8$ case, pivotal fusion categories with adjoint $ADE$ fusion rules are equivalent to fusion categories of adjoint $ADE$ type. \begin{prop} Let $\cC$ be a pivotal fusion category with adjoint $A_N$, adjoint $D_{2N}$, or adjoint $E_6$ fusion rules, then $\cC$ is monoidally equivalent to one of the categories
+The following Proposition shows that if a pivotal fusion category has the same fusion rules as a category of adjoint $ADE$ type, then it is actually equivalent to a category of adjoint $ADE$ type. \begin{prop} Let $\cC$ be a pivotal fusion category with the same fusion rules as either $\ad(A_N^{(n)})$, $\ad(D_{2N}^{(n)})$, $\ad(E_6^{(n,\pm)})$, or $\ad(E_8^{(n,\pm)})$, then $\cC$ is monoidally equivalent to one of the categories

 respectively. \end{prop} \begin{proof} The adjoint $A_N$ case is exactly \cite[Theorem A.3]{1801.04409}.